amargh2/rock-paper-scissors/README.md

 # rock-paper-scissors
-simple rock paper scissors game played in the web browser console.

-to play, just open in your browser of choice and type in your rock paper or scissors selection, and then look at the console.
+simple rock paper scissors game. push the buttons to select rock, paper, or scissors, and play five games with the computer to find out if it it's a win, lose or draw.